-If you applied for Social Security Disability (SSD) benefits and got denied by the Social Security Administration (SSA), your quest to collect compensation may be just beginning.
-With the help of a Social Security Disability lawyer, you may be able to navigate the appeals process and potentially reverse a denial.
+If you applied for Social Security Disability (SSD) benefits and received a denial for benefits by the Social Security Administration (SSA), your quest to collect compensation may be just beginning.
+With the legal advice of a Social Security Disability lawyer, you may be able to navigate the appeals process and potentially reverse a denial.
 How successful your appeal is may depend on a number of factors.

-At Farmer & Morris Law, PLLC, our Gaffney Social Security Disability lawyers want to help you get your appeal approved as quickly as possible.
-We have helped many injured workers collect disability benefits and want to put our knowledge and resources to work for you.
-We offer the first consultation for free, and we only collect a fee when you receive benefits.
+At Farmer & Morris Law, PLLC, our South Carolina Social Security Disability lawyers want to help you get your appeal approved as quickly as possible.
+We have helped many injured workers navigate the application process to collect disability benefits and are eager to put our knowledge and resources to work for you.
+We offer the first consultation for free, and our disability attorneys only collect a fee when you receive benefits.

 How to Appeal a Social Security Disability Denial

 If you have received notification that your Social Security Disability claim was denied, then you are like most people who apply for benefits.
-Many applicants do not get approved on their first try.
+Many initial applications are not approved on the first try.

 The Request for Reconsideration Stage

-Within 60 days of receiving a denial notification, you must file a Request for Reconsideration Form with the SSA.
+Within 60 days of receiving a denial notification, you must file a request for reconsideration with the SSA.
 Just as it sounds, a request for reconsideration is a formal appeal to the SSA asking it to take another look at your claim and, ideally, reverse its decision.

-You are allowed to submit additional supporting documentation that strengthens your claim, and our team may help you gather this information.
+You are allowed to submit additional evidence and supporting documentation that strengthens your claim, and our team may help you gather this information.
 Supporting information may include:

 - Medical records